Explore Bondford’s Q4 2025 outlook featuring currency dynamics, macroeconomic drivers, and forecasts for USD, EUR, and GBP.

 Sterling enters the final quarter of 2025 caught between supportive rate differentials and fragile fundamentals.

-Three scenarios dominate:
+From here, three scenarios dominate: